URL Filtering Overview

 A URL can belong to more than one category.

 Reputation—How likely the URL is to be used for purposes that might be against your organization’s security policy.
-Reputations range from High Risk (level 1) to Well Known (level 5).
+Reputations range from Unknown risk (level 0) or Untrusted (level 1) to Trusted (level 5).

 Benefits of Category and Reputation-Based URL Filtering

 URL categories and reputations help you quickly configure URL filtering.
-For example, you can use access control to block high-risk URLs in the Hacking category.
-Or, you can use QoS to rate limit traffic from sites in the Streaming Media category.
+For example, you can use access control to block untrusted URLs in the Hacking category.
+Or, you can use QoS to rate limit traffic from sites in the Streaming Video category.
 There are also categories for types of threats, such as a Spyware and Adware category.

 Using category and reputation data simplifies policy creation and administration.
 It grants you assurance that the system controls web traffic as expected.
 Because Cisco continually updates its threat intelligence with new URLs, as well as new categories and risks for existing URLs, the system uses up-to-date information to filter requested URLs.
 Sites that (for example) represent security threats, or that serve undesirable content, may appear and disappear faster than you can update and deploy new policies.